fluxer/builder/README.md

-Since the ISO image created by this tool will have a structure that the distribution's installer (if existent) will not support you will have to perform installation yourself, unless it uses OpenRC init system for which a very simple installer service is provided.
+Since the ISO image created by this tool will have a structure that the distribution's installer (if existent) will not support you will have to perform installation yourself, unless it uses BSD-style init system for which a very simple installer service is provided.

 ## How to use